ExplicITConsulting/ExplicITConsulting.github.io/open-source/export-recipientpermissions.en.md

 For all other issues, you will receive the same first-class support at a fair price.

-<a href="/contact" class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Contact us for questions and a customized quote</a>
+<a href="/contact" class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">Contact us for questions and a customized quote</a>